 What did they discover?
 Most particles passed right through the foil without being deflected at all.
-However, some were diverted slightly, and a very small number were deflected almost straight back toward the source (Figure 2).
+However, some were diverted slightly, and a very small number (around 1 in 20,000) were deflected almost straight back toward the source (Figure 2).
 Rutherford described finding these results: “It was quite the most incredible event that has ever happened to me in my life.
 It was almost as incredible as if you fired a 15-inch shell at a piece of tissue paper and it came back and hit you” (p.
 68).

 Here is what Rutherford deduced: because most of the fast-moving α particles passed through the gold atoms undeflected, they must have traveled through essentially empty space inside the atom.
 Alpha particles are positively charged, so deflections arose when they encountered another positive charge (like charges repel each other).
 Since like charges repel one another, the few positively charged α particles that changed paths abruptly must have hit, or closely approached, another body that also had a highly concentrated, positive charge.
 Since the deflections occurred a small fraction of the time, this charge only occupied a small amount of the space in the gold foil.
 Analyzing a series of such experiments in detail, Rutherford drew two conclusions: